Code-Institute-Submissions/Milestone-25/README.md

 Try to submit form with invalid email, verify email-specific error message is generated Try to submit with all valid input types, recieve no error messages

+### Problems Found and Resolved###

 I had some issues with bootstrap's autopadding, so overrode this is my own stylesheet.

+The most challenging problem to identify and solve was that of 'stciking' cards.
+Essentially, because of the 'open card' delay (the delay occuring when a player had opened two incorrect cards before those cards turned back over), if the player was clicking fast enough, they were able to open a third card when only two should be open at the time - so the extra card got stuck open.
+I couldn't remove this delay entirely, because the player needed to have time to see and register that the two cards were incorrect before they turned back over, but I also needed to make it so that a third card couldn't be opened during this time.
+To prevent this, I added a 'locked' condition and class to the code - wherein clicking would produce no effect.
+This condition occurs when two other non-matching cards are already open, and persists for the duration of the delay (300ms).

 DEPLOYMENT